 A large fraction of the proton irradiation facility users are Canadian space-related companies such as MDA Corporation, while neutron use is primarily by international companies for avionics, microelectronics and communications equipment, such as The Boeing Company or Cisco Systems, Inc.

-Each year about 100 users from about 30 companies, laboratories or universities test electronics or materials with the TRIUMF beams.
-Commercial users are charged an hourly rate for beam use for component testing and qualification while researchers are provided free access to PIF & NIF for studies of radiation effects when formally approved by the TRIUMF Experiment Evaluation Committee.
-In addition, one of the beam lines is used for the cancer treatment of ocular melanoma at the Proton Therapy Centre which is operated in conjunction with the BC Cancer Agency and the UBC Department of Ophthalmology and treats on average 10 patients per year.
+Each year about 195 users from about 45 companies, laboratories, or universities test electronics or materials with the TRIUMF beams.
+Commercial users buy beamtime by the hour for component testing and qualification while researchers are provided free access to PIF & NIF for studies of radiation effects when formally approved by the TRIUMF Experiment Evaluation Committee.

 Between 1995 and 2018, one of the beamlines was also used for the cancer treatment of ocular melanoma at the Proton Therapy Centre.
 More than 200 patients were treated at the facility which was operated in conjunction with the BC Cancer Agency and the UBC Department of Ophthalmology.